DeForestt/aflat/Docs.md

         return a + b;
     };

-    int i = add(1, 2);
+    int i = add(1, 2); // aflat assumes that the return type is int

     return 0;
 };
 ```
 ### Function Access
 Functions under the global scope can be public(default), private, or export.
-    - Public functions are globaly accessable to the linker.
-This is necissary if using a header file.
+    - Public functions are globally accessible to the linker.
+This is necessary if using a header file.
-    - Private functions are only accessable within the Module to avoid naming conflicts with other modules.
+    - Private functions are only accessible within the Module to avoid naming conflicts with other modules.
-    - Export can be explicetly imported for use in another module and avoid naming conflicts during linking.
+    - Export can be explicitly imported for use in another module and avoid naming conflicts during linking.

 ### Function Decorators
 Functions can be decorated with functions.
 Functions that are decorated with a function must have a single refrence argument with the name _arg.
 This can point to an object with multiple properties if needed.
 The decorator function must take two arguments, adr foo and adr _arg.